gportay/cqfd6/README.md

 See 'docker rmi --help'.

-`CQFD_NO_SSH_CONFIG`: Set to `true` to disable forwarding the global `/etc/ssh` configurations to the container.
-This may be required if the host's `ssh` configuration is not compatible with the `ssh` version within the container.
+`CQFD_NO_SSH_CONFIG`: Set to `true` to disable forwarding the global `/etc/ssh` configurations to the build container.
+This may be required if the host's `ssh` configuration is not compatible with the `ssh` version within the build container.

-`CQFD_NO_USER_SSH_CONFIG`: Set to `true` to disable forwarding the user's `~/.ssh` configuration to the container.
+`CQFD_NO_USER_SSH_CONFIG`: Set to `true` to disable forwarding the user's `~/.ssh` configuration to the build container.

-`CQFD_NO_USER_GIT_CONFIG`: Set to `true` to disable forwarding the user's `~/.gitconfig` configuration to the container.
+`CQFD_NO_USER_GIT_CONFIG`: Set to `true` to disable forwarding the user's `~/.gitconfig` configuration to the build container.

-`CQFD_NO_SSH_AUTH_SOCK`: Set to `true` to disable forwarding the SSH authentication socket to the container.
+`CQFD_NO_SSH_AUTH_SOCK`: Set to `true` to disable forwarding the SSH authentication socket to the build container.

-`CQFD_BIND_DOCKER_SOCK`: Set to `true` to enable forwarding the docker socket to the container.
+`CQFD_BIND_DOCKER_SOCK`: Set to `true` to enable forwarding the docker socket to the build container.

-`CQFD_DOCKER_GID`: The gid of the docker group in host to map to the cqfd group in the container.
+`CQFD_DOCKER_GID`: The gid of the docker group in host to map to the cqfd group in the build container.

 `CQFD_RUN_WITH_SUDO`: Set to ``true`` to run `$CQFD_DOCKER` with `sudo`.